tarantool/watchdog/README.md

 # Simple watchdog module for Tarantool

+The watchdog module is useful when the responsiveness of the system is important.

 The watchdog module spawns a thread and continuously checks the value of an internal variable.
-The variable is periodically being updated by a separate tarantool fiber.
+The variable is updated periodically by a separate tarantool fiber.

+The fiber update period equals to 1/2 of the `timeout` parameter.
+The watchdog period is hardcoded to be 200ms.

-Whenever a problem with an update fiber occurs the watchdog thread sends the ABRT signal to the tarantool process thus committing suicide.
+Whenever a problem with an update fiber occurs the watchdog thread performs `exit(6)`.
+The problem may be caused by using blocking signals or by mistakes in other modules (e.g. `while true ... end`)

 ## Installing